Angiosperms (Angios- vessel, sperma- seeds)

 - These belong to monocotyledons

-- Flowers were found very small, inconspicuous, having scale-like structures.
+- Flowers were found very small, inconspicuous, and had scale-like structures.

 - Seedcoat and ovary wall found fused (caryopsis).

-- Example of some common plants of Poaceae with the botanical name:
+- Examples of some common plants of Poaceae with the botanical name:

 - Rice- Oryza sativa